Marshall Kent (bowler): Professional bowling career

 On April 28, 2024, Kent won the PBA Tournament of Champions.
 As the #4 seed, he defeated Jason Sterner, Matthew Ogle, E.J.
 Tackett, and Anthony Simonsen en route to his first major and seventh PBA Tour title.
 He took home the top prize of $100,000 for the largest payday in his career.
 The win moved Kent up to second place on the PBA points list through the end of the spring season, behind only Tackett.
 Kent qualified for the PBA Tour Finals, a "postseason" event featuring the top eight players in Tour points over the last two seasons.
 Kent emerged as the Group 1 winner, defeating Bill O'Neill in the group stepladder final.
 He went on to face Group 2 winner Anthony Simonsen, whom he had defeated in the title match of the Tournament of Champions earlier this season.
 After splitting two games in the "race to two points" final (210–246, 248–200), Kent was defeated in the 9th/10th frame roll-off, 38–40.
 For the 2024 season, Kent finished second in Tour points and cashed a career-high $210,158.
 He finished third in the 2024 Chris Schenkel PBA Player of the Year voting.

-In addition to his seven standard PBA Tour wins, Kent has five PBA Regional Tour titles and a runner-up finish at the 2016 U.S. Open.
+Despite being 7 years old at the turn of the century, Kent ranked #22 on the PBA's 2025 "Best 25 PBA Players of the Last 25 Seasons" list.
+The ranking was based on a points system that took into account standard titles, major titles, top-five finishes and Player of the Year awards.

+On March 22, 2026, Kent won his eighth PBA Tour title at the PBA Indiana Classic.
+Having qualified as the #2 seed, he eliminated E. J. Tackett in the semifinal match before defeating top seed David Krol for the championship.
+Kent's 152–136 victory on a beat-up oil pattern was the lowest winning score and lowest combined score of any title match in PBA Tour history.

+On June 21, 2026, Kent won his ninth PBA Tour title at the PBA Norm Duke Open.
+Having qualified as the #2 seed for the Group 1 Stepladder, he defeated Richie Teece in the semifinal before defeating Deo Benard in the group final to advance to the championship match.
+In the "race to two points" championship, he faced the winner of the Group 2 Stepladder, Anthony Simonsen.
+Kent lost the first match, 203–244, but he won the second game, 223–210, on the strength of three split conversions (4–9, 4–10, 3–10).
+Kent then won the 9th/10th frame roll-off, 42–39, to earn his second title of the 2026 PBA Tour season.